iTejasW/GUI_desktop_assistant.github.io/README.md

   5. OpenCV

   use pip install to download these dependencies

-  Also you need to separately download .whl file of pyaudio from uci python and then install it in your package folder Also made a couple of changes in this code

-Guys!
 Also remember to have a fast and secured internet connection to make this run.
 Because it is using google speech recognition api to understand the commands.

+Libraries used: pyttsx3, Pyaudio, Roman, OpenCV, wikipedia, datetime
+API: Wolfarmalpha, SpeechRecognition
+GUI: Tkinter